How to Rent a House in Koh Phangan, Thailand

 Many houses to rent in Koh Phangan are available daily, weekly and monthly but the longer you stay the better deal you will get.
 If you come in low season or you are staying for a long time then you should be able to negotiate on the price.

-Most rentals then charge extra for electricity and sometimes water but wifi is often included but if you’re a digital nomad and need good wifi to work its best to run a speed test to check how good the connection is.
+Most rentals ask for a deposit and charge extra for electricity and sometimes water.
+Wifi is often included but if you’re a digital nomad and need good wifi to work its best to run a speed test to check how good the connection is first.
 You’ll also want to check all the electrics, water etc are working properly before you agree to anything.

-Most houses to rent, especially the cheaper ones, have quite basic furniture but there is a furniture store in Thong Sala where you can buy anything else for the houses that you might not need if it doesn’t already come with it but its something that you’ll want to check out before moving in.
-Most rentals are quite a casual affair with small or no deposits to pay.
+The cheaper houses in rent in Koh Phangan have quite basic furniture and limited cooking equipment but there is a furniture store in Thong Sala where you can buy anything else for the houses that you might not need if it doesn’t already come with it.

 How to get to Koh Phangan

 Koh Phangan is an island located in the Gulf of Thailand in Surat Thani province.
 The next island is the very popular resort island of Ko Samui and Koh Tao is also not far away.
+You have a couple of options to get to Koh Phangan:

 The quickest and most expensive way of getting to Koh Phangan is taking a flight from Bangkok to the neighbouring island of Ko Samui and then a ferry over (approx. 300 Baht) but the prices are usually around $100 one way for the flight to Ko Samui.